We'll see you in class!

 What’s it like to take CS 111?
 What are some of the advantages?
 Will you be supported if you are completely new to data science or computer science?
 Get perspective on these questions and more from Nandini, Ciara, Sibleen, Diya, and Drishika.

-Break Through Tech Chicago opens applications for the tuition-free section of CS 111 several months before the start of each summer term.
-The link for the summer 2025 section will be posted here when the time comes.
-In the meanwhile, if you have any questions about the program, please email Melissa Hernandez.
+We start accepting applications for the tuition-free section of CS 111 several months before the start of each summer term.
+The application link for the summer 2025 section will be posted here.

 By the end of the semester, students will have had exposure to many examples of problem-solving and have had lots of practice applying programming tools to a variety of challenges.